 The acronym “HVAC” stands for heating, ventilation, and air conditioning, which seems like a very broad category of things that are only loosely related to each other.
 After all, your heating furnace and your air conditioning are two completely different devices, used at different times of the year for different purposes.
 The only thing they have in common is the fact that they make use of a complex system of ducts in your home.
 That, and the fact that they’re designed to keep your home comfortable during the harsher weather of the year.
+Regular ducted heating servicing is important to prevent partial combustion and the release of carbon monoxide.

 It makes sense that they’re separate systems since heating is generally done with a furnace that warms up the air, while cooling is done with a condenser that draws heat energy out of the air and cooling it down to a more comfortable temperature on hot days.
 In each case, most HVAC systems will then push the heated or cooled air through the vents in your home using a blower.
 Sometimes, there are other elements included to further increase the comfort level of your home, such as humidifiers or dehumidifiers.
 Modern innovation has also led to ductless HVAC, bigger portable AC units, and other heating and cooling technology variations.